Last Updated on March 27, 2025 by Anda Malescu

 The period of stay allowed on an L2 visa for both spouse and unmarried children under 21 years old is the same as for the L1 visa holder.

-For Canadian citizens, the spouse and children who are accompanying to the US a Canadian citizen on an L1 visa are admitted on an L2 status without requiring a visa.
-However, non-Canadian spouse or children must have an L2 visa when applying for admission to the US.
-To learn more about, visit our L visa for Canadians page.
+Canadian L1 visa holders’ spouses and children enter the U.S. on L2 status without a visa.
+Non-Canadian dependents, however, require an L2 visa when applying for admission to the US.
+For details, see our L-1 visa for Canadians page.

 Benefits of L2 visa